 My road to Gingerbread

 Originally, the device ran Froyo, a.k.a.
 2.2.3 or some similar version.
 And it was horrible.
 Nearly nothing ran on the device.
-My goal was to get this phone off Froyo, and onto Gingerbread (2.3.6), which was a bit better and also the last available firmware version for the phone.
+My goal was to get this phone off Froyo, and onto Gingerbread (2.3.6), which is a bit better and also the last available firmware version for the phone.

 Finding the firmware proved difficult.
 Sammobile had switched all downloads to Premium only, and Samsung-Firmware had a bug where the download button would do nothing.
 (Presumably this was because they did not actually have the firmware anymore.)
 Finally, I hit gold when I stumbled across the firmware in some weird site named “updato.com”.